Year of entry 2023

-Depending on your optional module choice, you’ll have the chance to develop your creative practice, collaborate with your fellow students on other postgraduate programmes or deepen your understanding of contemporary arts experiences, practices and audiences.
+Depending on your optional module choices, you’ll also have the chance to develop your creative practice, collaborate with your fellow students or work with local cultural organisations to investigate working in the cultural industries.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Year 1 compulsory modules

 |Independent Research Project (MA)||60|